Warning! There have been changes to the course - please refer to the transition information

 To obtain an Application for Registration Form, please download the form from this website:

-The Bachelor of Arts has undergone a major change in 2020.
+This program has undergone a major structure change in 2023.

 The Arts courses at Murdoch are being reformed under a vision for future-facing program design, improved reputation and impact, increased staff and student engagement, and economic sustainability.